 Stylists who make house calls know and understand that they're going to the place you live, and don't expect it to be salon-ready or perfect.
 In other words, you don't need things to be spotless.

-That said, it's nice to have the place somewhat organized so they don't feel uncomfortable.
-A small surface or cleared area where they can place their products and tools to set up and do the work is ideal.
+That said, it's nice to have the place somewhat organized so the stylist doesn't feel uncomfortable.
+A small surface or cleared area where they can place their products and tools to set up and get to work is ideal.